ICAN’s 6th Annual Women, Peace and Security Forum

 November 2017 – Rabat, Morocco

-This year’s forum will gather women peacebuilders and human rights defenders from more than 25 countries to improve social cohesion, promote peace and address violence.
-The forum will focus on how women-led civil society actors establish strategic working relationships with other key sectors at community, national and international levels to enhance their impact and sustain the space for independent civil society.
+ICAN’s 6th annual forum gathered women peacebuilders and human rights defenders from more than 25 countries to improve social cohesion, promote peace and address violence.
+The forum focused on how women-led civil society actors establish strategic working relationships with other key sectors at community, national and international levels to enhance their impact and sustain the space for independent civil society.

-We will also mark the 2nd anniversary of the founding of the Women’s Alliance for Security Leadership (WASL), with attention to our collective achievements to date, the added value of the alliance as a mechanism for collaboration, and our future aspirations.
+We also marked the 2nd anniversary of the founding of the Women’s Alliance for Security Leadership (WASL), with attention to our collective achievements to date, the added value of the alliance as a mechanism for collaboration, and our future aspirations.

 “No matter the geographical boundaries, women come together through ICAN to challenge the status quo of radicalization.”